Are you a Dietitian?

 Several studies report that improvement in villous atrophy is not dependent on the type of gluten-free dietary pattern; however, villous atrophy is significantly associated with dietary compliance.(Janatuinen et al, 1995; Kemppainen et al, 1998; Kaukinen et al, 1999; Selby et al, 1999; Lohiniemi et al, 2000; Janatuinen et al, 2000; Ciacci et al, 2002; Janatuinen et al, 2002; Peraaho et al, 2003; Hogberg et al, 2004; Peraaho et al, 2004; Baudon et al, 2005; Ciacci et al, 2005) – Eat Right Pro Evidenced Based Library

 That being said, that doesn’t mean there aren’t other things you can do to help support your gut health.
-In fact, there are tons of fairly easy habits you can built to improve you gut health beyond eating gluten-free.
+In fact, there are tons of fairly easy habits you can build to improve your gut health beyond eating gluten-free.
 These things just aren’t as important as staying gluten-free.

 Do I need to use GF beauty products?